-As shown in the accompanying consolidated financial statements, the Company has experienced recurring losses, and has an accumulated deficit of approximately \$15.4 million as of December 31, 2015 and for the years ended December 31, 2015, and 2014, we incurred net losses, before non-controlling interest, of approximately \$3.4 million and \$726,000, respectively.
-As of December 31, 2015 and 2014 our current liabilities exceed our current assets by approximately \$2.7 million and \$1 million, respectively.
-Our total assets exceed total liabilities at December 31, 2015 by approximately \$1 million and at December 31, 2014 our total assets exceeded our total liabilities by \$3.8 million.
-The primary reason for the increase in negative working capital and the reduction in total assets over total liabilities from 2014 to 2015 is due to funding of Paragon operations and the net loss incurred in 2015 as noted above.
-Also see Notes 2 and 18 to the consolidated financial statements.
-Subsequent to year end REGS, a wholly owned subsidiary, was notified that effective April 1, 2016 it would no longer be providing routine maintenance services to its largest customer but would still be eligible to provide other industrial cleaning services.
-The projected loss of revenue from this customer is estimated to be between \$2.5 and \$3 million annually.
-The Company is in the process of opening an additional rail car cleaning facility in the Midwest (Illinois) to offset some of the lost service revenue previously derived from the refinery sector.
-For the period January 1, 2016 to March 31, 2016, the Company received equity financing in the amount of \$325,000 through the sale of common stock.
+As shown in the accompanying consolidated financial statements, the Company has experienced recurring losses, and has an accumulated deficit of approximately \$19.3 million as of December 31, 2016 and for the years ended December 31, 2016, and 2015, we incurred net losses, before non-controlling interest, of approximately \$4.7 million and \$3.4 million, respectively.
+As of December 31, 2016 and 2015 our current liabilities exceed our current assets by approximately \$4.0 million and \$2.7 million, respectively.
+Our total liabilities exceed total assets at December 31, 2016 by approximately \$2.3 million and at December 31, 2015 our total assets exceeded our total liabilities from 2015 to 2016 is due to the impairment of Paragon CoronaLuxTM waste destruction units, the impairment of a long term asset, litigation settlement costs, and the net loss incurred in 2016 as noted above.
+Also see Notes 2 and 11 to the consolidated financial statements.
+In early 2016 REGS, a wholly owned subsidiary, was notified that effective April 1, 2016 it would no longer be providing routine maintenance services to its largest customer but would still be eligible to provide other industrial cleaning services.
+The loss of revenue from this customer was approximately \$2.5 million for the year ended December 31, 2016.
+The Company opened an additional rail car cleaning facility in the Midwest (Illinois) and East Coast (Maryland) to offset some of the lost service revenue previously derived from the refinery sector.

-Realization of a major portion of our assets as of December 31, 2015, is dependent upon our continued operations.
+Realization of a major portion of our assets as of December 31, 2016, is dependent upon our continued operations.
 The Company is dependent on generating additional revenue or obtaining adequate capital to fund operating losses until it becomes profitable.
 In addition, we have undertaken a number of specific steps to continue to operate as a going concern.
 We continue to focus on developing organic growth in our operating companies, diversifying our service customer and market concentrations and improving gross and net margins through increased attention to pricing, aggressive cost management and overhead reductions.
-Critical to achieving profitability will be our ability to license and or sell, permit and operate though our joint ventures and licensees our CoronaLuxTM waste destruction units.
-We have increased our business development efforts to address opportunities identified in expanding domestic markets attributable to increased federal and state emission control regulations (particularly in the nation's oil and gas fields) and a growing demand and a growing demand for energy conservation and renewable energies.
+Critical to achieving profitability will be our ability to license and or sell, permit and operate through our joint ventures and licensees our CoronaLuxTM waste destruction units.
+We have increased our business development efforts to address opportunities identified in expanding domestic markets attributable to increased federal and state emission control regulations (particularly in the nation's oil and gas fields) and a growing demand for energy conservation and renewable energies.
 In addition, the Company is evaluating various forms of financing that may be available to it.
 There can be no assurance that the Company will secure additional financing for working capital, increase revenues and achieve the desired result of net income and positive cash flow from operations in future years.
 These financial statements do not give any effect to any adjustments that would be necessary should the Company be unable to report on a going concern basis.